Relys/relys.github.io/_posts/blog/2015-3-3-Wii-U-Homebrew.md

 comments: true
 share: true
 ---
-Here's a sneak preview of a little something I put together after Hykem and I figured out how to use the OSScreen functions while analyzing OSFatal:
+Here's a sneak preview of a little something I put together after Hykem and I figured out how to use the OSScreen functions while analyzing the OSFatal subroutine:

 <iframe width="560" height="315" src="//www.youtube.com/embed/5ca_qIKwPwY" frameborder="0"> </iframe>